 Fans of adrenaline-boosting sports will find spring a great time for horse-riding, kayaking, rafting and river trekking – from the Arachthos and the Acheloos to the Alpheios, Louisios and Evrotas rivers.
 The weather during spring in Greece is perfect for outdoor sports and activities in nature.

-In the popular summer holiday spots in the Aegean, Ionian and Crete, the Peloponnese, Halkidiki and the Athenian Riviera, the deluxe hotels, wellness resorts, spas and chic B&Bs open before Easter, in April.
-Whoever is lucky enough to take a holiday in spring and early June will have the legendary beaches to themselves.
+The popular summer holiday spots in the Aegean, Ionian and Crete, the Peloponnese, Halkidiki and the Athenian Riviera, the deluxe hotels, wellness resorts, spas and chic B&Bs typically open in April, before Easter.
+Whoever is lucky enough to be on holiday in spring and early June will have the legendary beaches to themselves.

 Local customs, the Ionian marching bands, the solemn Good Friday processions behind a bier decorated in white flowers by parish women, the Ascension ceremony on Easter Eve with its candles and fireworks, the Paschal lamb on the spit, and the services in churches, monasteries and chapels will entrance you.
 Spring in Greece is a celebration – and Easter is the best example of this!